-At the SPH Office of Student Services, we're committed to your success - both inside and outside the classroom.
-We understand that the road to academic achievement is filled with challenges, and we're here to guide you every step of the way.
-Whether you need personalized academic advising, mental health resources, financial aid assistance, or career development support, our team provides you with the tools and encouragement you need to thrive.
+At the SPH Office of Student Services, we're committed to student success-both inside and outside the classroom.
+We understand that the road to academic achievement is filled with challenges, and we're here to guide the student every step of the way.
+Whether a student need personalized academic advising, mental health resources, financial aid assistance, or career development support, our team provides the tools and encouragement students need to thrive.

-We offer a wide range of services designed to help you navigate the student experience with confidence.
-From one-on-one consultations to workshops and online resources, we tailor our support to meet your unique needs and goals.
-Our friendly, knowledgeable staff are always ready to listen, offer guidance, and connect you with the right resources to ensure your success.
+We offer a wide range of services designed to help navigate the student experience with confidence.
+From one-on-one consultations to workshops and online resources, we tailor our support to meet the unique needs and goals of our students.
+Our friendly, knowledgeable staff are always ready to listen, offer guidance, and connect students with the right resources to ensure their success.